 We're in the midst of winter, so my beard has come back.
 It's my favorite winter running accessory.
 The farmers' markets are less colorful than they were during the summer and fall.
 I've come to love root vegetables, so I still enjoy shopping at Union Square through the winter and the meals prepared from what I find there.
 I'm also enjoying the jams I canned during the summer.
 I also just made a batch of apple butter.

-I miss baseball season.
+Baseball is back; now if it would just warm up.
 I'm enjoying various cultural events...The Hard Nut, Francis Picabia at MOMA, Danish Dance Theatre's Black Diamond, Marie Schneider Orchestra...

 I'm trying to be a locavore.
 I've been shopping a the Greenmarkets during the summer for years, but decided to make more of a commitment to local food by canning the local stuff to have over the winter rather than shop at WholeFoods.
 I haven't completely succeed, but did pretty well.